rocketacademy/sarah-classic/projects/project-1-scissors-paper-stone/project-1-scissors-paper-stone-part-1.md

 ## Introduction

 For our first project we will make our own version of the classic [Scissors Paper Stone](https://en.wikipedia.org/wiki/Rock_paper_scissors) game.
 We have split this project into 2 parts to cater to the pace of Rocket's Fundamentals course.
-See the [Course Schedule](broken-reference) for when we have assigned each part.

-Part 1 works with the technologies we have learnt so far in Fundamentals, and Part 2 adds additional technologies that we learn in subsequent course days.
+Part 1 works with the technologies we have learnt so far, and Part 2 adds additional technologies that we learn in subsequent course days.

 ## Setup